Can I Trust An Online Casino To Look After My Money?

 Player Fund Protection: The UK Example

-In the UK, licensed casinos are required by the UK Gambling Commission (UKGC) to protect player funds.
+In online gambling, licensed casinos are required by regulators such as the UK Gambling Commission (UKGC) to protect player funds.
+Trusted authorities such as the UK Gambling Commission and the malta gaming authority issue a gaming license only where operators meet standards for proper licensing and player protection.
 They must hold player deposits in separate accounts from the casino’s operating funds.

 Levels of protection vary: